Academic Catalog

-Holistic Health Studies - Social Work
+Holistic Health Studies & Social Work - Dual Degree

-The Master of Arts in Holistic Health Studies/Master of Social Work program is a collaborative dual degree program in holistic health studies and social work.
-The intersectionality of these two programs mirrors the intersectionality of health, showing that everyone, regardless of race, culture, age, economic status, sexaulity, or gender deserves the opportunity to thrive and live a healthy life.
+The MAHS/MSW is a collaborative dual degree program in holistic health studies and social work.
+The intersectionality of these two programs mirrors the intersectionality of health, showing that everyone, regardless of race, culture, age, economic status, sexuality, or gender deserves the opportunity to thrive and live a healthy life.
 Keeping with the social justice mission of St. Catherine University, these two programs propel social justice outside of the classroom into the community through engaging assignments, research, and practicums.
 Each program provides students with the unique skills and competencies from the fields of Holistic Health and Social Work to empathetically work with diverse populations, honor cultural backgrounds, and communicate effectively with those in need.

 Graduate Outcome and Competences